 "The house is trembling like it's an earthquake.
 You just feel everything shaking and you don't know what's going to happen," says Clark, who now lives outside of Atlanta.
 "You do a lot of praying."

-"When daylight came and we opened the door to look outside, we realized that the rumblings were heard on the rooftops were probably very large tree limbs or porta-potties blown four to five blocks from construction sites," remembers Rohan.
+"When daylight came and we opened the door to look outside, we realized that the rumblings we heard on the rooftops were probably very large tree limbs or porta-potties blown four to five blocks from construction sites," Rohan remembers.
 "There were faces of office buildings that were sheared off from the facade.
 That's what a Category 5 hurricane can do in a direct hit."

-Rohan lived just 2 miles (3 kilometers) north of the worst devastation in the Homestead district.
-At the Homestead Air Force Base, fighter jets were sucked out of hangers.
-Rohan says that entire neighborhoods were leveled as if a "Hiroshima-style bomb" had detonated in South Miami.
-More than 180,000 people in Miami-Dade County were left homeless and 1.4 million people had no power, many for weeks.
+Rohan lived just 2 miles (3 kilometers) north of the worst devastation in Homestead.
+The storm sucked fighter jets out of hangs at the Homestead Air Force Base.
+Rohan says that Hurricane Andrew leveled entire neighborhoods as if a "Hiroshima-style bomb" had detonated in South Miami.
+More than 180,000 people in Miami-Dade County were left homeless, and 1.4 million people had no power, many for weeks.
 Rohan will never forget that most of what remained standing was slathered on the windward side with a pea-green slurry.

-"Every single leaf was stripped from every single tree and minced up like it was in a blender," says Rohan.
+"Every single leaf was stripped from every single tree and minced up like it was in a blender," Rohan says.
 "So, you had all this sap oozing out, mixed with the rain, and it was like a poultice on all the buildings and cars.
 It was like snow drifts, except it was like finely chopped green leaves."

 How Do Category 5 Hurricanes Form?

 "Soon you have a positive feedback mechanism," Matyas says.
 "The faster the wind, the more productive the storm, which then lowers the surface pressure further, which makes the winds faster, which makes it evaporate more.
-If everything is set up just right for the storm, this process can keep going and going, which is what we're seeing with Irma.
-There isn't anything disrupting this process right now."
+If everything is set up just right for the storm, this process can keep going and going."

 The other three hurricanes to make landfall as Category 5 storms were Hurricane Andrew in 1992, Hurricane Camille in 1969 and the Labor Day Hurricane of 1935 that hit the Florida Keys.
-Several others have reached Category 5 strength, including Hurricanes Hugo in 1989, Mitch in 1998, Ivan in 2004, Katrina in 2005, and Irma and Maria in 2017.
+Several others have reached Category 5 strength, including Hurricanes Hugo in 1989, Mitch in 1998, Ivan in 2004, Katrina in 2005, and Irma and María in 2017.
+María made landfall in Puerto Rico as a Category 4, though meteorologists could not capture the maximum wind speed because of damaged wind sensors, according to the National Oceanic and Atmospheric Administration.

 How Much Destruction Can a Category 5 Cause?